 MICHELLE: Alas, this appears to be Yoo’s only work released in English.
 It looks like she did follow through with writing a few doujinshi based on the series, though—including one featuring Ewon’s fourteen-year-old little sister.

-MELINDA: I procrastinated on picking up the volumes that NETCOMICS printed (they were awfully spendy) and they sold out long ago.
+MJ: I procrastinated on picking up the volumes that NETCOMICS printed (they were awfully spendy) and they sold out long ago.
 Though, given the 18+ rating, I suppose none of these is the little sister story.
 Sad.

 MICHELLE: I actually had no idea they’d printed any of the doujinshi!

-MELINDA: I still have some hope for a manhwa resurgence over here, and given how much I’ve enjoyed most of the Korean BL I’ve read, more of that (and more of Hajin Yoo) is absolutely on my wish list.
+MJ: I still have some hope for a manhwa resurgence over here, and given how much I’ve enjoyed most of the Korean BL I’ve read, more of that (and more of Hajin Yoo) is absolutely on my wish list.

 MICHELLE: Mine, too!